 Fall Term: Begins Monday, September 25

-1. Everyone in the WSS building must wear a properly fitted mask at all times, regardless of vaccination status.
-(For details on proper mask wearing, visit cdc.gov).
+2. Everyone in the WSS building must wear a properly fitted mask at all times, regardless of vaccination status.
+(For details on proper mask-wearing, visit cdc.gov).

-2. Everyone will be required to participate in a daily health screening.
-For expected visitors, this screening may be conducted electronically before arrival.
+3. Everyone visiting the WSS building is required to participate in a daily health screening.
+For expected visitors, this screening will be conducted electronically before arrival.
 If your answer to any of the screening questions indicates a potential risk, you will be asked to stay home or go home.

 As WSS follows current CDC and District of Columbia guidelines for our health and safety procedures, we have implemented recommended safety measures, including the following: